SDK Contents

 Using Sampling from a Server

-To use Sampling capabilities, connect to a client that supports sampling.
+To use Sampling capabilities, you need a compatible client that supports sampling.
 No special server configuration is needed, but verify client sampling support before making requests.
 Learn about client sampling support.
+When a compatible client connects to a stateful server, the server can request language model generations:CreateMessageRequest

 object allows you to specify: Content